ycysuk/h2ospawner/README.md

 # h2ospawner #

-A systemdspawner subclass which spawning h2o flow.
+A derived class from systemdspawner which spawning h2o flow.

 ## Features ##